noirbizarre/flask-restplus/doc/documenting.rst

         def get(self):
             pass

-You can optionnaly specify a response model as third argument:
+You can optionally specify a response model as third argument:

 .. code-block:: python